amazon-braket/amazon-braket-pennylane-plugin-python/doc/usage.rst

 Device options
 ==============

 For either of these devices, you can set ``shots`` to 0 to get exact results, instead of results calculated from samples.
-Note that for ``BraketAwsQubitDevice``, this technique works only for simulators.
+Note: if you are using ``BraketAwsQubitDevice``, you can only set ``shots`` to zero for simulator devices.

 The ``BraketAwsQubitDevice`` device accepts additional arguments beyond the PennyLane default device arguments: